levsha149/CLI-app/readme.md

 <h3>Note:</h3>

 I didn't have time to finish the logic of rows conversion, so right now it basically copies input file content to the output file.
-As you stated in the documentation, the focus of this task was on code structure, cleanliness, scalability, readability, documentation, OOP and knowledge/application of general programming principles - so I tried to build decent app structure first and work on conversion logic later.
+As you stated in the documentation, the focus of this task was code structure, cleanliness, scalability, readability, documentation, OOP and knowledge/application of general programming principles - so I tried to build decent app structure first and work on conversion logic later.

 According to my plan, conversion of rows should be made in /src/parsers/CsvParser::convertRows() function.
+This function receives prepared array of data, parsed form source CSV file.
 I've placed a TODO comment there, so you'll easily find it.

 I hope this readme was useful and readable :).
 Looking forward to your opinion on all this.